 It also comes as Obama administration officials warn that the U.S. is also losing clout through the world’s emergency lender, the International Monetary Fund.
 Full Story

 It seems that the rats are abandoning the old ship and jumping into the new ship.
-How fast things are changing.
+How fast things are changing?
 One minute they say no, and then they say yes.
-Ladies and gentleman these were the erratic and wild moves we were referring to when we stated that V readings had surged to extreme levels, and as result, this new long term trend change is gathering momentum so the speed will increase.
+Ladies and gentleman these were the unusual and wild moves we were referring to when we stated that V readings had surged to extreme levels, and as a result, this new long-term trend change is gathering momentum, so the speed will increase.
 The pendulum is swinging in a new direction.